 A good brushing slicker brush or rake a few times a week will remove the loose hair but during fall and spring, when they blow their coat, daily brushing is required.

-These strong mountain dogs have a lush weather-resistant coat that is all white, or white with markings of beautiful shades of gray, tan, reddish-brown, or badger.
+These strong mountain dogs have a lush weather-resistant white coat that is all white, or white with markings of beautiful shades of gray, tan, reddish-brown, or badger.